car251290/Beer-display-information/README.md

 ## Web Beer
-get a display of information of beers an using and API, get a web page for the use of showing the information.
+Get a display of information of beers an using and API, get a web page for the use of showing the information. making display of the information of some beer where the people can get some amazing beer with the history of the beers

 ### `yarn start`